 A medical record reviewer abstracts all vital information from these pages and puts them together chronologically in an easy-to-retrieve and readable format.
 The accuracy of the summary generated is proportional to the understanding of the process and the knowledge of the medical records reviewer.
-Consistency and accuracy are key; reviewers should go the extra mile to ensure no key points are omitted.
+Consistency and accuracy are key; reviewers should go the extra mile to include all key points without fail.

 Medical record indexing is usually outsourced to a third-party provider to save time and to remain cost effective.

 Medical records are practically sacred because they carry protected health information (PHI) of a patient.
-The Health Insurance Portability and Accountability Act (HIPAA) mandates these to be protected at all costs.
+The Health Insurance Portability and Accountability Act (HIPAA) mandates needs protection at all costs.
 We should never compromise data security, and any data breach here would severely erode the confidence of the stakeholders.
 Choosing a third-party medical record review vendor who provides data privacy is imperative.
 The vendor should encrypt the data with secret keys as an additional layer of data security.

 The PreludeSys Advantage

 PreludeSys has a proven track record in medical data and records management and we have secured exceptional customer satisfaction for the last 10+ years.
-This success is powered by a team of flexible, dedicated, review professionals with constantly refreshed skills who are “all in” when it comes to providing abstracts and summaries that attorneys can quickly use to promote a client’s case.
+This success is powered by a team of flexible and dedicated review professionals with constantly refreshed skills.
+They are “all in” when providing abstracts and summaries that attorneys can quickly use to promote a client’s case.

-PreludeSys is a market leader in medical records review and privileged to:
+PreludeSys is a market leader in medical record review and privileged to:

 - Offer comprehensive medical record indexing services